Cash flow analysis: Definition, benefits, and how to evaluate cash flow

 Oftentimes when people think of cash flow they think of the cash flow associated with operating activities.
 While they do make up a big part of the cash flow statement, the two other types of cash flow should not be ignored either.

+However, some cash inflows and outflows from investments and financing have long-term effects that won’t be reflected in your cash flow statements just.
+You’ll need to make note of them and separately review how they fit into your cash flow when analyzing cash flow statements.
 Cash inflows from investments include the sale of businesses or assets that you have, but they won’t reflect how past investments are bringing you huge amounts of cash in sales.

+Therefore, when you spend a lot of money on a particular investment, it may need context to justify the cash outflow in your cash flow statement.
 Conversely, an item considered cash inflow from financing could be cash received from a loan.
 It’ll have to be noted that this loan will have to be repaid long-term.

 4. Inventory